 (a) A non-profit organization or organizations, which may have been created to succeed The Association, as long as such organization or each of such organizations shall then qualify as an organization exempt from taxation under section 501 (a) of such Code as an organization described in section 170(c)(2) and501(c)3 of such code.

 (b) A non-profit organization or organizations having similar aims and objectives as The Association and which may be selected as an appropriate recipient of such assets as long as such organization or each of such organizations shall then qualify as an organization exempt from taxation under section 501 (a) of such Code as an organization described in section 170(c)(2) and501(c)3 of such code.

 Section 1.
 Roberts Rules of Order (Revised Edition) shall be the parliamentary authority for all proceedings of the Association, unless otherwise specified in the Constitution.

 Section 2.
 The President shall appoint a parliamentarian to each business meeting of the Association.

 Section 3.
-The President, in conjunction with the TN TRiOExecutive Board, is authorized to make non-substantive changes to the TN TRiOConstitution and approved TN TRiOdocuments, as necessary for such purposes as name or title changes, correcting typographical errors and cross-references and updating citations.
+The President, in conjunction with the TASP Executive Board, is authorized to make non-substantive changes to the TASP Constitution and approved TASP documents, as necessary for such purposes as name or title changes, correcting typographical errors and cross-references and updating citations.

 ARTICLE XIV- IMPLEMENTATION